-The Board shall reimburse any teacher up to one hundred seventy-five dollars (\$175) during the course of one year for the damage or destruction of teacher property having a value of ten dollars (\$10) or more, provided such damage or destruction occurs on school premises, is connected with the execution of his/her assigned responsibilities, and was not occasioned by the negligence of the affected teacher.
+The Board shall reimburse any teacher up to five hundred dollars (\$500) per occurrence for the damage or destruction of teacher property having a value of ten dollars (\$10) or more, provided such damage or destruction occurs on school premises, is connected with the execution of his/her assigned responsibilities, and was not occasioned by the negligence of the affected teacher.
+The teacher must submit a replacement cost estimate for the damaged item in order to receive the reimbursement.
+After a teacher has received the reimbursement amount and purchased the replacement item, s/he must submit the purchase receipt to the Business Office.

-Grievance Procedure
+ARTICLE 23 Grievance Procedure